-First State Bank reserves the right to hold funds on a case-by-case basis according to the permanent availability schedule of Regulation CC which generally allows the first $200 availability of checks deposited on the first business day, and second business day availability of the remaining amount of checks deposited.
+First State Bank reserves the right to hold funds on a case-by-case basis according to the permanent availability schedule of Regulation CC which generally allows the first $225 availability of checks deposited on the first business day, second business day availability for the remainder of the checks deposited.
 Electronic deposits (ACH) will be made available on the effective date of the deposit.
 These guidelines will be used for both checking and savings accounts.
-In addition to case-by-case holds, the Bank may place exception holds, which would make funds available on the seventh business day after the date of deposit.
+In addition to case-by-case holds, the Bank may place exception holds, which would make funds available on the seventh business day after the date of deposit (or long if applicable).
 Any time the Bank uses an exception hold, the Bank will provide the customer a reason for placing the exception hold.
 If the Bank decides to hold funds on a customer’s deposit, the Bank will give to the customer a written hold notice at the time of the deposit.
-If the Bank decides to place the hold after the customer has left the premises, the notice will be provided by mail to the address on the bank records for the customer.
-The notice will state the customer’s name, account number, the date of deposit, the amount of funds being delayed and the day that the funds will be available for withdrawal.
-If the hold fits into the exception category, the reason for the hold will be stated.
+If the Bank decides to place the hold after the customer has left the premises, the notice will be provided by mail to the address listed on the bank records for the customer.
+The notice will state the customer’s name, account number, the date of deposit, the amount of funds being delayed, and the day that the funds will be available for withdrawal.
+If the hold fits into the exception category, the reason for the hold will also be stated.
 The Bank may vary these procedures when providing emergency condition hold notices to customers in accordance with and under the circumstances permitted in Regulation CC.
 The Bank will maintain copies of all notices for a period of two (2) years.

 If the Bank cashes a check that is drawn on another bank, the Bank may withhold the availability of a corresponding amount of funds that are already on deposit with the Bank.
 Those funds will be available at the time funds from the cashed check would have been available if it had been deposited.